 How is the comparison rate calculated?

-In fact, no matter the loan size the basic formula includes these three things:
+A comparison rate can be calculated in three steps.
+In fact, no matter the loan size, the basic formula includes these three things:

 - The loan amount – let’s say your loan is $500,000

 - The loan term – the standard home loan term is 30 years

-- Whether it’s principal and interest, or an interest only loan (for this example, let’s say P&I)
+- Whether it’s principal and interest or an interest-only loan (for this example, let’s say P&I)

-So for a Commonwealth Bank Extra Home Loan, the advertised comparison rate is based on a $150,000 loan over a 25 year term so its not going to be accurate for your situation:
+So for a Commonwealth Bank Extra Home Loan, the advertised comparison rate is based on a $150,000 loan over a 25-year term, so it’s not going to be accurate for your situation:

 - 4 Year intro variable rate (First Home Buyer)

-- Interest rate: 3.59%pa (accurate as of 16 December 2022)
+- Interest rate: 4.62%pa LVR 70% (accurate as of 16 December 2022)

 - $0 establishment fee